Kobina001/risk-adaptive-continuous-authentication/application/README.md

 Potential future research can investigate:

-* empirical calibration of risk weights;
+* empirical calibration of risk weights
-* larger-scale behavioral datasets;
+* larger-scale behavioral datasets
-* additional contextual signals;
+* additional contextual signals
-* comparative evaluation of risk models;
+* comparative evaluation of risk models
-* false-positive and false-negative analysis;
+* false-positive and false-negative analysis
-* usability impact of repeated step-up authentication;
+* usability impact of repeated step-up authentication
-* evaluation against realistic enterprise activity patterns;
+* evaluation against realistic enterprise activity patterns
 * alternative methods for restoring or reducing session risk.

 These are potential extensions and are outside the current prototype scope.

 ---

-# 19. License

-This project is provided for research and educational purposes.

-See `LICENSE` for the applicable licensing terms.

----

-# 20. Summary
+# 19. Summary

-This project investigates the idea that **successful authentication should establish identity, but not necessarily permanent trust**.
+This project investigates the idea that **successful authentication should establish identity but not necessarily permanent trust**.

-The implemented prototype continuously evaluates authenticated session activity, assigns contextual risk, detects correlated behavior, allows risk to decay under qualifying normal activity, and adapts its security response as risk changes.
+The implemented prototype continuously evaluates authenticated session activity, assigns contextual risk, detects correlated behavior, allows risk to decay under qualifying normal activity and adapts its security response as risk changes.

 The resulting model is: